-8.2.1 The amendment to section 24 of the 2008 by the Wales Act 2017 only applies to harbour facilities in Wales that are an NSIP in their own right; not harbour facilities that form part of another type of NSIP.
-Horizon's harbour facilities do not meet the minimum handling thresholds to be considered a harbour NSIP in their own right under section 24 of the 2008 Act but instead form part of an onshore generating station in Wales.

-8.2.2 As part of the Order, Horizon is seeking various harbour powers, including the power to establish a harbour authority, rather than seeking separate orders under sections 14 and 16 of the Harbours Act 1964.
-This is because the amendments made by the Wales Act 2017 to the 2008 Act prevents the development from being authorised by an order under the Harbours Act 1964".

-8.2.3 In this regard:

-- (a) Section 120 of the 2008 Act provides that a DCO can include any provision relating to matters ancillary to the development for which consent is granted (in this case, harbour management), including matters set out in Schedule 5.2 These matters include "the creation of harbour authority" and/or "changing the powers and duties of a harbour authority".3 - (b) Section 33(2)(a) of the 2008 Act clearly states that where development consent is required for development, the development may not be authorised by "an order under sections 14 or 16 of the Harbours Act 1964". - (c) Similarly, section 120(9) of the 2008 Act provides that to the extent provision for or relating to any matter may be included in a DCO, an order under sections 14 and 16 of the Harbours Act 1964 cannot include any such provision.
+- 8.2.1 The amendment to section 24 of the 2008 by the Wales Act 2017 only applies to harbour facilities in Wales that are an NSIP in their own right; not harbour facilities that form part of another type of NSIP.
+Horizon's harbour facilities do not meet the minimum handling thresholds to be considered an NSIP in their own right under section 24 of the 2008 Act but instead form part of an onshore generating station in Wales. - 8.2.2 As part of the Order, Horizon is seeking various harbour powers, including the power to establish a harbour authority, rather than seeking a separate HEO under the Harbours Act 1964.
+This is because the amendments made by the Wales Act 2017 to the 2008 Act prevents the development from being authorised by an order under the Harbours Act 1964. - 8.2.3 In this regard: - (a) Section 120 of the 2008 Act provides that a DCO can include any provision relating to matters ancillary to the development for which consent is granted (in this case, harbour maintenance and management), including matters set out in Schedule 5.3 These matters include "the creation of harbour authority" and/or "changing the powers and duties of a harbour authority".4 - (b) Section 33(2)(a) of the 2008 Act clearly states that where development consent is required for development, the development may not be authorised by "an order under sections 14 or 16 of the Harbours Act 1964". - (c) Similarly, section 120(9) of the 2008 Act provides that to the extent provision for or relating to any matter may be included in a